Carol-Wabiszczewicz/Bitcoin/README.md

 # Bitcoin

-Login page and password of a cryptocurrency financial website
+Login page and SIgnup of a cryptocurrency financial website